The Reverend Megan Herles-Mooar

 ... and All Souls' Vestry

 The All Souls vestry is the group of people elected to govern and make decisions on behalf of the parish.
 The vestry is made up of clergy, wardens and lay people.
-The vestry (appointed at our April 2022 AGM): Rev. Megan Herles-Mooar (Vicar), Charlotte Barker (People’s Warden), Theresa Buller, Pat Dolan, Warren Haynes, David Jarmey, Kerry Kearney (Treasurer), (Vicar’s Warden) - interim vacancy, Jane Pinney, and Mia Wright.
+The vestry (appointed at our April 2023 AGM): Ven.
+Megan Herles-Mooar (Vicar), Charlotte Barker (Vicar's Warden), Theresa Buller, Pat Dolan, Warren Haynes, Kerry Kearney (Treasurer), Kirstie Koller, Susan McDonald (People’s Warden), Jane Pinney, Lorraine Sharr and Mia Wright.
 To contact the vestry, or to submit something for their consideration, email info@allsouls.org.nz

 This product has been added to your cart